GM in talks to buy small Peugeot stake: sources

-PARIS/NEW YORK (Reuters) - General Motors Co (GM.N) is in advanced discussions to buy a small stake in French automaker PSA Peugeot Citroen (PEUP.PA) as part of their proposed strategic alliance in Europe, sources familiar with the situation said on Monday.
+PARIS/FRANKFURT/NEW YORK (Reuters) - General Motors Co (GM.N) is in advanced discussions to buy a small stake in French automaker PSA Peugeot Citroen (PEUP.PA) as part of their proposed strategic alliance in Europe and elsewhere, sources familiar with the situation said on Monday.

 Under the terms being discussed, GM would likely buy a stake of less than 5 percent in Peugeot, the sources said.